0xFNDH/MERSA/README.md

 # About

-Multicast Encrypted RSA (MERSA) and Multicast Encrypted Low Operations Shell (MELOS) are PoC tools that demonstrate how multicast can be used to undermine network security policies and bypass client isolation/AP isolation restrictions.
+The goal of the PoC is to highlight the security issues of multicast-enabled networks and to create solutions to prevent incidences before they occur.
+Multicast Encrypted RSA (MERSA) and Multicast Encrypted Low Operations Shell (MELOS) are tools that demonstrate this by undermining network security policies and bypassing Client/AP isolation.

-Multicast-Tunneling is a vulnerability that is not specific to any vendor and affects networks without the appropriate controls for multicast traffic.
-It occurs when multicast packets from one network segment can reach restricted servers or devices on another segment.
-Multicast uses protocols IGMP (L3) or PIM (L2) to route packets and works above the Internet Protocol (IP).
-This enables a connection between two unintended network segments that can be utilized for lateral movement, aiding in the extraction of information or the control over devices across the network.
+The idea for MERSA is based on the post-exploitation stage of the penetration testing process as an evasive way to conduct data exfiltration and information gathering.
+During a penetration test, once multiple devices have been compromised, MERSA can be run to execute commands on a device over multicast while evading certain network security controls.
+This methodology can also reduce the footprint of activity on the network during a penetration test.

-Multicast traffic restrictions are often neglected, creating a potential risk that could go unnoticed.
-The primary goal of MERSA is to highlight the potential vulnerabilities imposed by multicast.
-The best way to minimize these risks, is to disable it on the restricted interfaces in router's configuration files.
-In the case that disabling multicast is not feasible, extra measures can be taken to ensure multicast traffic is contained.
+MERSA can also create an opportunity for lateral movement within or across segments, depending on router configurations, once access to a device within a separate segment has been obtained.
+Multicast uses either IGMP (L3) or PIM (L2) to route packets and operates outside of the Internet Protocol (IP).
+Therefore, security controls for Internet Protocol traffic do not affect multicast as long as the devices are in the same VLAN.

 # Patching